reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 ```
 Expires global variable defines the maximum amount of time (in seconds) a Hyperty stays in the server (see [soft state issue](https://github.com/reTHINK-project/dev-registry-domain/issues/7)).
 Note that the published port 4568 may be changed to another port that better suits your needs.
 Running the server with this configuration will work exactly as the last version.

-#### Requests saved in a single-host Cassandra cluster
+#### Requests saved in a multi-host Cassandra cluster

-With the purpose of easily testing and experiment with the Cassandra database, the database cluster can be deployed in a single host using docker.
-Here's how to start a Cassandra cluster in localhost.

-1. A bash [script](https://github.com/reTHINK-project/dev-registry-domain/blob/database-integration/server/start_cassandra_cluster_localhost.sh) is available to smooth this process.
-The script executes a _docker run_ command per node with a 60 seconds delay between them ([Gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol) needs).
+Starting the database cluster in separate machines (ie, two VMs on a cloud service provider), requires that every Cassandra node advertises an IP address to the other nodes because the address of the container is behind the docker bridge.
+A script, written in ruby, is provided to setup all this configuration.

 ```
-sh start_cassandra_cluster_localhost.sh
+ruby start\_cassandra\_cluster.rb "82.196.2.146" "128.199.35.237" "178.62.207.90" "128.199.33.57"
 ```
-The above script will start a five node Cassandra cluster in localhost.
-Verify the correctness of the script by executing _docker ps_ and checking if the five containers are up and running.
+This script takes as arguments the IP addresses of the servers in which the docker containers will run.
+After a few minutes the cluster should be running.
+Use SSH to connect to one of the nodes remote server and follow the next steps.
+The previous script assumes that Docker is installed on the servers and SSH root access is enabled.
+Otherwise, it will not work.

-2. Connect to the cluster using cqlsh (Cassandra query language interactive terminal).
+* Connect to the cluster using cqlsh (Cassandra query language interactive terminal).

 ```
 docker run -it --link cassandra-node1:cassandra --rm cassandra sh -c 'exec cqlsh "$CASSANDRA_PORT_9042_TCP_ADDR"'